The Kabul Assignment

 I had his office address—a commercial building in one of the better parts of town.
 The building had its own security: two guards at the entrance, both armed, both alert.
 I walked past it twice, careful not to linger or show too much interest.
 Just another foreign visitor getting slightly lost in an unfamiliar city.

 The key challenge was my visibility.
-While there were some travelers in Kabul, they were few and far between.
-Even dressed in local clothing—a perahan tunban and a scarf wrapped around my head and neck (I’m sure there’s a proper local name for it, but I never learned what it was)—I stood out.
-After a couple of days, I realized people were beginning to recognize me on the street.
+Even dressed in local clothing—a perahan tunban and a scarf wrapped around my head and neck—I stood out.
+After a couple of days, I realised people were beginning to recognise me on the street.
 The foreign tourist.
 The one with the camera.
-The one who smiled too much.
-That was problematic.

 I consciously planned my walking routes to avoid repeated exposure in the same areas.
-I bought several different perahan tunban and scarves so I could vary my appearance slightly each day.
+I bought several different perahan tunban and scarves so I could vary my appearance each day.
 Even with my scraggly excuse for a beard—grown over the past month in preparation for this assignment—I was still clearly a foreigner up close.
 But at a distance, especially at night, I was largely indistinguishable from other men moving through the darkened streets.
-That was all that mattered.

 The scarf was particularly useful.
 Wrapped properly, it could cover most of my face—a sensible precaution against both the sun and recognition.
 In the heat of the day, no one questioned it.
 In the evening, it was just another man protecting himself from the dust and diesel fumes.